top of page

 Amanda Roberts (15).PNG

-Being Mortal: supporting us all to acknowledge, discuss and plan for death, dying and grieving.
+Being Mortal is a campaign which encourages us all to celebrate life and acknowledge, talk about and plan for death, dying and grieving.

 Our values

-• All persons have the right to be respected and treated fairly and with kindness by others.
+- All persons, in life and in death, have the right to be respected and treated fairly and with kindness by others.

 Please do email us if you are interested in joining an event or collaborating.